Crystal Palace F.C.: Steve Coppell years (1984–1993)

-On 4 June 1984, former Manchester United and England player Steve Coppell who had recently retired from the game due to injury was appointed as manager, and he rebuilt the club steadily over the next few years which resulted in the Eagles achieving promotion back to the top flight via the play-offs in 1988–89.
-Palace followed this up by reaching the 1990 FA Cup Final, drawing 3–3 with Manchester United after extra-time in the first match but losing the replay 0–1.
-The club were able to build on this success and the 1990–91 season saw them achieve their highest ever league finish of third place in the top flight.
-Palace were unfortunate to miss out on a European place at the end of that season partly due to the UEFA ban on English clubs caused by the Heysel Stadium disaster.
-Though by that time the ban had been lifted, it resulted in England being unranked in the UEFA coefficient rankings used that season, which meant the English top flight was only entitled to one European place in the UEFA Cup, and this went to the runners-up Liverpool.
-The club also returned to Wembley and won the Full Members Cup beating Everton 4–1 after extra-time in the final.
-During the following season star striker Ian Wright left the club to join Arsenal.
-Palace finished tenth, allowing the club to become a founding member of the Premier League in 1992–93.
+On 4 June 1984, the former Manchester United and England player Steve Coppell, who had recently retired from the game due to injury, was appointed as Palace manager.
+Coppell rebuilt the club steadily over the next few years which resulted in the Eagles achieving promotion back to the First Division via the play-offs in 1988–89.
+Palace followed this up by reaching the 1990 FA Cup final, drawing 3–3 with Manchester United after extra-time in the first match, but losing the replay 0–1.
+The club was able to build on this success and the 1990–91 campaign saw Palace challenge Arsenal and Liverpool for the English league title, eventually ending the season in third place, their highest league finish to date.
+Palace missed out on a European place at the end of that season partly because of the UEFA ban on English clubs caused by the Heysel Stadium disaster.
+Though by that time the ban had been lifted, it meant that England were unranked in the UEFA coefficient rankings used that season, and this resulted in the English top-flight only being entitled to one European place in the UEFA Cup, which went to the runners-up Liverpool.
+The club also returned to Wembley and won the Full Members Cup, beating Everton 4–1 after extra-time in the final.
+During the following season, star striker Ian Wright left the club to join Arsenal.
+Palace finished tenth, and became a founder member of the new Premier League in 1992–93.

-The club sold Mark Bright to Sheffield Wednesday, but failed to rebuild the squad adequately, and they struggled to score goals throughout the season.
-Palace were relegated with a total of 49 points, which is still a Premier League record for the highest number of points for a relegated club.
+Palace then sold their other top striker Mark Bright to Sheffield Wednesday and struggled to score goals throughout the next season which ended with the club relegated (Losing the final safety spot to Oldham Athletic, who had a superior goal difference of -11, against Palace's -13).
+The Eagles also finished on 49 points, which set a Premier League record that still stands today, for the highest number of points for a relegated club.
 Coppell resigned and Alan Smith, his assistant at the club, took over as manager.